mattallen-it/iam-infrastructure-labs/Lab-03-Domain-Controller-Promotion/README.md

 The server was promoted to a domain controller by creating a new Active Directory forest (`mrtg.local`).

+This establishes the root of trust for authentication and defines the security boundary for all identity operations within the environment.

 This defines the Active Directory forest as the primary security boundary and identity namespace for MRTG.

 ---